ike709/goon-rust-g/README.md

 The [Cargo] tool handles compilation, as well as automatically downloading and compiling all Rust dependencies.
-The default configuration is suitable for use with the [/tg/station] codebase.
+The default configuration is suitable for use with the [goonstation] codebase.
 To compile in release mode (recommended for speed):

 Linux: